01 • The Problem ——————

 Research

-• Key insight from NAPA & Walmart: effective fitment messaging redirects without blocking.
+• Key insight from NAPA & Walmart: effective fitment messaging redirects without friction.
 It guides the user to find the correct product for their vehicle.

 • Validated research goals with UXR and confirmed the PDP as the right intervention point.